-A 12-Volt DC distribution panel is also a part of our Power Control Center.
-The panel contains circuits with replaceable fuses for the protection of 12-Volt lines.
-If any line is loaded beyond the capacity of its fuse, the fuse will blow.
-A portion of the 12-Volt on the line must be turned off to reduce the total load on the line to a level below the capacity of the fuse.
-Replace the fuse with the same size fuse.
+A 12-Volt DC distribution panel is located under the dinette.
+The panel contains fuses which protect the 12-Volt circuitry.
+If any circuit is loaded beyond the capacity of its fuse, the fuse will blow.
+If a fuse is blown, replace it with a fuse of the same amp rating.
 Do not replace it with a larger fuse than indicated.